Language : English

 Clara Claus was a touching, humorous and satisfying read, and often I found myself to be biting my lips and trying to quench the ache I felt when reading the bitter story that happened to both Clara and Jack.
 Often I was overwhelmed with the deisre to give them a huge hug!

-Jack was probably my favourite character in the story (not trying to be cliche for falling in love with the main character ).
+Jack was probably my favourite character in the story (not trying to be cliche for falling in love with the main character :P).
 At first, he was hot tempered and full of anger and was extremely ‘Frosty’, but I always laughed at his overreaction and outburst, despite being such a/an (adorable) kid, I find him funny.
 Yet throughout the book, I had watched him mature and accept love, although love had been something he could not comprehend.
 I love reading abouthis journey of discovering love and discovering the true meaning of Christmas.

 I am always picky with the girl characters I read about in stories, but there was nothing I would complain about with Clara, she might have just faced a tragedy and was controlled by her Cinderella-stepmother, but she was strong, and she wouldn’t let that define her.
 I respected her because she has such a good heart and she was not easiy detered from getting to know Jack.